Some people really like to pull out all the stops when company is coming.

 Cover and simmer until the rice is tender, about 18 minutes.

-Remove the rice from the cheese and stir in
+Remove the rice from the heat and stir in

 1/2 Cup grated Parmigiano-Reggiano cheese